 LOOKING BACK AT 2021, the Covid-19 pandemic continued to hold the world in a tight grip.
-States seized the opportunity to close civic space or to roll back environmental commitments.
-Millions of workers lost their jobs, and numerous reports testified of poor working conditions getting worse in global supply chains.
+Many states seized the opportunity to further shrink civic space and to roll back environmental commitments.
+Millions of workers lost their jobs, and numerous reports testified of already poor working conditions deteriorating across global supply chains.
 For Swedwatch, highlighting the responsibility of companies to act in alignment with recognized frameworks on business and human rights became even more important - and to amplify the voices of affected workers, rights holders and communities.

 BUT 2021 ALSO SAW some positive developments.
-After years of calls from global civil society, Swedwatch in September celebrated the UN recognition of the right to a healthy environment, acknowledging the damage inflicted by climate change and environmental destruction on human rights.
+After years of calls from global civil society, Swedwatch in October celebrated the UN recognition of the right to a healthy environment, acknowledging the damage inflicted by climate change and environmental destruction on human rights.
 Looking into the future, Swedwatch aims to contribute to ensure that the resolution becomes a catalyst for change, including in the business community.